lenycherry/goodToKnow/README.md

 ## GOOD to know, personnal school project JS PHP MySQL :open_book:
-For validate my last web developper training, i have to create alone a personnal project with all the technologies and processes i learned.
+To validate my last web developper training, i have to create alone a personnal project with all technologies and processes i learned.

-I chose to create an information website on ecology. the Web is a great communication platform that can be used for good causes, such as education  and information on the world around us.
+I chose to create an information website based on ecology.
+Internet is a great communication platform that can be used for good causes, such as education  and information on the world around us.
-This site will be able to highlight the last published article, see all the available articles at a glance and allow registered users to react to each article in real time with comments.
+This website will be able to highlight the last published article, see all the available articles at a glance and allow registered users to react for each article in real time with comments.
+I wanted a clear and usefull informative website with accessible articles that were easy to understand and enjoyable to read on computer or phone.

 ### Mandatory pre-requisite